HarryPehkonen/nolint/TECHNICAL_DETAILS.md

 This document covers the technical implementation specifics of `nolint`.
 For architectural design and patterns, see `ARCHITECTURE.md`.

-**Current Status**: Production-ready with comprehensive functionality, robust error handling, and extensive test coverage (82/82 tests passing).
+**Target Status**: Production-ready with comprehensive functionality, robust error handling, and extensive test coverage.

 ## Implementation Overview